 Step Up For Literacy

-The following Literacy websites are both child and parent.
-Children can read stories online as well as complete online activities and parents can print home activities.
+The following Literacy Web sites are for both children and parents.
+Children can read stories online, as well as complete online activities, and parents can print home activities.

 - Colorin in Colorado! – A bilingual Literacy parent Web site

 - Literacy Center Education Network – A bilingual Literacy Web site for children and parents ( includes materials in English, Spanish, French, and German).

 - Washington Learning Source – An educational resource catalog.

 - Born Learning.org – Born Learning is designed as a tool for long-lasting community change that supports young children.